Why our course?

 Do I need a Part 107 license?

 If you fly a drone for commercial purposes anywhere in the U.S., you must have your Part 107 license from the FAA.
 The key word here is commercial – basically, if you’re making money from drones, you need the license.
-All of our in-network Dronegenuity pilots have their Part 107 license because they perform various tasks like real estate photography, external home inspections, commercial real estate construction tracking, 3d modeling, etc. We’ll cover the specific regulations in the course, but that should be enough to inform you as to whether the course is required for your purposes.
+All of our in-network Dronegenuity pilots have their Part 107 license because they perform various tasks like residential real estate photography, commercial real estate photography, construction progress tracking, 3D modeling, etc. We’ll cover the specific regulations in the course, but that should be enough to inform you as to whether the course is required for your purposes.

 Am I even eligible for a Part 107 license?